Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Medix: Median-Centric Framework for OOD Detection

 \subsection{Extracting Candidate Outliers from the Wild Data}

 To isolate potential outliers from the wild mixture \( \mathcal{S}_{\text{wild}} \), our framework leverages an optimization-based approach that exploits the gradients of the model parameters.
 These gradients are derived from a classification model, \( f_{\phi} \), which is trained solely on the InD dataset \( \mathcal{S}_{\text{in}} \).
-The detailed methodology for this process is formally outlined below.

 \textbf{Reference gradient estimation from InD data.} The first step in our proposed framework is to estimate a reference gradient using the InD dataset \( \mathcal{S}_{\text{in}} \).
 This is achieved by training a classifier \( f_{\phi} \) on \( \mathcal{S}_{\text{in}} \) through empirical risk minimization (ERM) as follows